unifiedjs/unified-language-server/README.md

 **unified** is a project that validates and transforms content with abstract syntax trees (ASTs).
-**unified-engine** is a project that can apply configure ecosystems based on unified on a workspace using configuration files.
+**unified-engine** is an engine to process multiple files with unified using configuration files.
 **language server** is a standardized language independant way for creating editor integrations.